Our Top Senior Websites

 Senior Forums is the place to go when you have questions that you want answered by your peers.
 With an active community and topic headers for any interest, you will have fun looking through the forums and meeting other people.

-A chat room is much like a forum except you are talking in real time to others who are online at the same time.
+is much like a forum except you are talking in real time to others who are online at the same time.
 Many forums offer a chat room, while some websites only offer a place for seniors to chat.
 Here are a few sites we have discovered that give seniors a place to meet other seniors in real time.

 Senior Chatroom is a free community and described as a place for seniors to learn how to use chat rooms online.
 As the name suggests, the chat room is for seniors and you will be able to have discussions with others no matter what time of day it is.
 If you are bored and looking to chat, check out Senior Chatroom.

 Online games are everywhere.
 If you are being asked for private credit card information to play a game, you are on the wrong site.
 While some sites might ask you to pay for extra lives or game materials, if a site feels unsafe, then it probably is.

 There's a reason Facebook is the number one social media website for seniors.
 You can talk with your friends and family, share photos and links, and you can play all kinds of games for free.

 Find the best deals at the following senior discount sites